aosabook/500lines/crawler/chapter.md

             w.cancel()
 ```

-We shall see momentarily the body of the `work` function, which each task runs above.
-But first it is interesting to note how we terminate the process when all work completes.
+It is interesting to note how we shut down the crawler.
 When the `join` future resolves, the worker tasks are alive but suspended: they await more work but none comes.
 The main coroutine cancels them before exiting.
 Otherwise, as the Python interpreter shuts down and calls all objects' destructors, living tasks cry out:

 ```
 ERROR:asyncio:Task was destroyed but it is pending!